 Best of all, the moon will produce no interference to seeing the Lyrids in 2023; thanks to the solar eclipse a few days earlier, the moon will be set throughout the night of 22nd-23rd and won’t rise until the daytime after the best viewing hours before dawn.

 Let’s break down the idea of a “peak” during a meteor shower further in case you’re not familiar with the term.
 Basically, when a meteor shower occurs, the earth passes through a stream of debris left by a comet or asteroid.
 In the case of the Lyrids, the debris which form the Lyrids meteor shower are left by the comet C/1861 G1 Thatcher, which takes 415 years to make its orbit through the Solar System.

 This trail of debris is more dispersed on the outer limits, and more densely populated with meteoroids near the middle.
 So when a meteor shower like the Lyrids begins (and ends), the meteor activity is less – the earth passing through a less dense part of the comet’s trail.
 As the earth approaches (and leaves) the more dense parts of the comet debris trail, the meteor activity gets more frequent.
 On those peak nights, we experience the greatest meteor activity since we’re passing through the densest part of the debris trail.

 Astronomers describe the “greatest meteor activity” using a metric called Zenithal Hourly Rate (ZHR).
 This is the maximum (zenith) rate of meteors you’ll see in an hour.

-All that is to say: the peak of the Lyrids will occur on April 22, 2021.
-On this night, the ZHR is an average of 18 meteors per hour!
+All that is to say: the peak of the Lyrids will occur on April 23, 2023.
+On this morning, the ZHR is an average of 18 meteors per hour!
 While this isn’t as active as the highly active Perseids and Geminids, it’s the first active “major” meteor shower of the year.